 Important caveats about pit bulls

-Key takeaways for an attorney seeking animal behavior legal consulting services
+Key takeaways for attorneys seeking a dog behavior legal expert

 Retaining an animal behavior expert to address specific issues, such as provocation, would likely be beneficial when liability is questioned.